awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-service-linked-roles-maintenance.md

 You must configure permissions to allow an IAM entity \(such as a user, group, or role\) to create, edit, or delete a service\-linked role\.
 For more information, see [Service\-Linked Role Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#service-linked-role-permissions) in the *IAM User Guide*\.

+Alternatively, you can use an AWS managed policy to [provide full access](AWSHowTo.iam.managed-policies.md) to Elastic Beanstalk\.

 ## Creating a service\-linked role for Elastic Beanstalk<a name="create-service-linked-role-maintenance"></a>

 You don't need to manually create a service\-linked role\.
 When you create an Elastic Beanstalk environment using the Elastic Beanstalk API and don't specify an instance profile, Elastic Beanstalk creates the service\-linked role for you\.